 Some compounds are much more aggressive than others.
 You want to match the aggressiveness of the compound to the condition of your gel coat.
 Don’t go over a lightly oxidized hull with a heavy-duty compound.
 It will remove most material underneath and shorten the coat’s lifespan.

-If you go with a heavy-duty compound this time, replace it with a boat wax or a one-step gelcoat restorer for boat the next season.
+If you go with a heavy-duty compound this time, replace it with a boat wax or a one-step gelcoat restorer for a boat the next season.

 Restoring faded gelcoat appropriately requires knowledge and experience.
 This video will explain the products you should use: